jztimm/AR-Environment-Skeleton/README.md

 Answer the following questions:
 Which method(s) does Active Record create for you?
 Which method(s) did you have to create yourself?
 Why?

+Add these deliverables:

+- A Student belongs to a Teacher
+- Student#teacher should return the teacher that student belongs to
+- Teacher#students should return a list of all the students that belong to this teacher

+# if you've finished the second set of deliverables, here is the final set:

+Make all necessary changes to satisfy these deliverables:

+- A Student has many Teachers through GradeLevel
+- A Teacher has many Students through GradeLevel
+You should have a complete seeds file
+Answer the following questions:
+- What changes did you make to your app?
+Why?